 Please check your exam assignments and make sure that you're still able to proctor on your assigned date and time.
 Let me know if you see a conflict. ...
 Remember, you can't proctor an exam if you teach or have ever taught any AP or non-AP course in that subject area, are involved with AP test prep, or have an immediate family member taking that particular exam, even at another school.
-Immediate family members include parents, grandparents, siblings, children, and spouse.

-[Optional] I'm developing a substitute list in case a proctor cancels at the last minute.
+[Optional] I'm preparing a list of substitute proctors in case a proctor cancels at the last minute.
 Please let me know if you're willing to be called, in the late evening or early morning, to proctor an exam.

 On the schedule I've noted the reporting times for the proctors.
 If you're proctoring a morning exam, you need to report at [indicate the time].
 If you're proctoring an afternoon exam, you need to report at [indicate the time].
 Please be prompt.
 It is essential that we adhere to a strict time frame to meet the start times required by the AP Program.
-Official start times ensure that all exam takers are essentially sequestered simultaneously, thus reducing the risk of disclosing exam items to those students who haven't yet entered the exam room.
+Official start times ensure that all exam takers are sequestered simultaneously, thus reducing the risk of disclosing exam items to students who haven't yet entered the exam room.